txnello/tomato-gym/README.md

 That being said, we're talking about **an Android app** that allows you to **track your gym progress** without using a data network.

 ## Overview
-In terms of timing, this project lasted a total of **two months**, from sketching an initial design on paper to the [publication on the Play Store](https://play.google.com/store/apps/details?id=it.tomato_gym&hl=it&gl=US).
+In terms of timing, this project lasted a total of **two months**, from sketching an initial design on paper to the [publication on GitHub](https://github.com/txnello/tomato-gym/raw/main/apk-tomato-sauce.apk).
 Being a personal project, there was no development team; I personally handled all phases of the project.

 The underlying goal is very simple: to enable as many people as possible to **track their gym progress without depending on external factors**, so they can consult and modify this data anytime, anywhere.